 Cooler months from November to April are peak tourist season, see TourismThailand or Whats-On-Thailand for general information.
 Purple Dragon does gay and lesbian alternative tours, without the emphasis on sex.
 Budget airlines such as Airasia, Nokair and Fireflyz provide cheap flights throughout Thailand and to neighboring countries.

 By the Chao Phraya River, the Silom and Surawong Roads district has a thriving scene of restaurants, karaoke bars, saunas, massage spas, and go-go bars.
-It's where most gay visitors head first to see the uninhibited strip shows, and more.
-Clubs might have a dozen to several dozen dancers, and anyone who tickles your fancy may be engaged for some private time alone.
+It's where most gay visitors head first to see the strip shows.
+Clubs might have a dozen to several dozen dancers, and anyone who tickles your fancy may be engaged for some private time.
 The mamasan will help with arrangements, or language difficulites.
 Besides companion costs, there are house charges and tips to pay.
-For small tips many dancers encourage hands-on explorations in the club.
+For small tips the dancers will become more responsive.
 Lumphini Park, off Thanon Rama IV, can be quite cruisy, especially at dusk along east-side paths.

 Straight friends may head for the Phrakorn/Banglampu area, up-river a bit, to the legendary Khao San Road.
 This favorite on the old backpacker/hippy trail is still full of inexpensive hostels, restaurants, bars, cafes, and services.
 Mainstream movies enjoy the joke of knowing (or not) the ladyboys from the girls, here in this international party scene.
 Blame it on the whiskey.

 What to do